ChrisM13/divideandcostco/README.md

 # Technologies Used

 This app was built using Javascript and HTML/CSS.
-It uses a MEAN stack (MongoDB, Express, Node).
+It uses a MEN stack (MongoDB, Express, Node).
 It utilizes the Yelp API and Google Maps API.

 # Installation